Qabel/qabel.github.io/Qabel-Client-Configuration.md

 #### Drop Servers

-The item "drop_servers" include an array of the drop server setting structure
+The item "drop_servers" includes an array of drop server settings structures

 Summary